How to achieve oil separator compliance?

 Pollution risks can arise from either above ground or below ground storage of hydrocarbons and from associated activities such as delivery and fuel dispensing.
 The Water Environment Oil Storage (Scotland) Regulations 2006 are intended to prevent pollution of the water environment from above ground storage tanks.

-SEPA has the power to prohibit or control the storage of hydrocarbons which might risk polluting the water environment.
-SEPA also has powers to prosecute where pollution has occurred.
+The Scottish Environment Protection Agency (SEPA) has the power to prohibit or control the storage of hydrocarbons which might risk polluting the water environment.
+These agencies also have powers to prosecute where pollution has occurred.

 To reduce the risk of a pollution incident and potential prosecution it is critical that operators manage separators in line with current standards and good practice guidance.